Tapendra61/sirius_chat_app/README.md

    d.
 Vite (build tool)

 3. ## Build Steps
    a.
-Clone the project into your computer system.
+Clone the project into your computer system.<br>
    b.
-Make sure Node.js is installed into your system.
+Make sure Node.js is installed into your system.<br>
    c.
 Go to Mongodb Atlas website and make a database for the the application.
-Also do the same with Cloudinary.
+Also do the same with Cloudinary.<br>
    d.
 The root project folder provides .env.sample file for the necessary variables.
-Change it's name to .env and place it inside the backend folder.
+Change it's name to .env and place it inside the backend folder.<br>